 Annual IT audit

-The bank undergoes periodic testing outside of the information iechnology audit, and RSM works with the institution's information iechnology and internal audit staff on scheduling to avoid putting too much strain on the department.
+The bank undergoes periodic testing outside of the information technology audit, and RSM works with the institution's information technology and internal audit staff on scheduling to avoid putting too much strain on the department.
 RSM also collaborates with the bank on staffing capabilities, ensuring the appropriate skill sets and level of experience are involved in the engagement.

 At the conclusion of each annual audit, RSM conducts an exit interview, with all substantial findings identified and documented to discuss with bank representatives.
 If any critical issues or observations or documentation misunderstandings occur, they are resolved to avoid surprises when the final report is distributed.
 With former implementers and bank employees on the RSM team, the report presents actionable management items rather than vague suggestions for improvement.

 Over the past seven years, RSM's information technology audit work has resulted in additional consulting services for the bank.
 These include strengthening disaster recovery and business continuity capabilities, as well as network assessments after discovering security issues within the bank's network or systems.

 As a by-product of the bank's most recent information technology audit, RSM is implementing a focused social engineering testing program for the bank.
 This is designed to replicate a potential real-life social engineering attack, using various techniques (calls, emails, in-person visits) to exploit vulnerabilities and gain access to key target areas that may contain sensitive customer information.

 RSM worked with the bank to determine where criminals may attempt to access information or data in secure areas.
 A test was then devised to perform reconnaissance, observing an attacker's actions to circumvent authentication, authorization or identification measures.
 Although social engineering is not required by the FFIEC, the bank is choosing to undergo rigorous testing to validate control strength and employee compliance with security policies.